 Evolving faculty roles

 In addition, we’re also hearing a lot these days about the disaggregation of the faculty role.
 This means breaking down the teaching portion of faculty work into smaller and discrete activities, like developing course outlines, defining specific outcomes students should master, identifying readings and course materials, creating exercises and exams, lecturing, mentoring students, and evaluating student performance.
-This shift in teaching roles and increasing reliance on non-faculty academics has occurred under the radar.

 Part of what’s influencing this shift is the growth of online programs with technology platforms that allow us to gather more and more data about student learning behaviors and student learning outcomes.
 Now we can isolate the different components involved in teaching and can change specific activities and techniques in ways that improve student learning.